meganthadev/beautyj-backend/README.md

 # Beauty Junkie Frontend README

-Welcome to SincerelyBeauty!
+## Welcome to Beauty Junkie !
 An app to track, log, rate, and review beauty products!
+For those of us who could maybe slightly just a little bit.. be considered beauty junkies!

 Use:   RUBYOPT=-W:no-deprecated rails c   --> To enter irb without deprecation warnings.